 - Top with a pinch of salt and pepper and refrigerate till ready to use.

 Pan Grilled Bread

 - Brush the bread with the olive oil.

 - Preheat a grill pan and place the bread cut side down onto the pan and toast till there are deep golden brown grill marks.

 - Rub a garlic clove over the sliced grilled bread.

-- Divide the ricotta onto the 2 slices of bread while spreading evenly.
+- Divide the ricotta onto the grilled bread while spreading evenly.

 - Top with the roasted cherry tomatoes and garnish with some fresh oregano.

-- Drizzle some good quality extra virgin olive oil over the bruschetta then slice into wedges and serve.
+- Drizzle some good quality extra virgin olive oil over the bruschetta slices.